 I have experience in teaching every year group, as well as leading a range of areas, and I am passionate about maths, behaviour for learning and inclusion among other things.

-I currently live in Whitstable, where I enjoy walking my dog and I am a keen cyclist.
-In the summer I participated in my first Sprint Triathlon!
+I currently live in Whitstable, where I enjoy walking my dog and I am a keen cyclist and enjoy participating in Triathlon events!

 Mr Dean Jones